 Category Indicative Services Provided by BOAD Estimated Cost of Providing Services Identification, Sourcing and Screening of Ideas Provide information on substantive issues in adaptation associated with the purpose of the Adaptation Fund (AF).
 Engage in upstream policy dialogue related to a potential application to the AF.
 Verify soundness and potential eligibility of identified idea for AF.
-US\$ 30, 000 Feasibility Assessment / Due Diligence Review Provide up-front guidance on converting general idea into a feasible project Source technical expertise in line with the scope of the project.
+US\$ 30,000 Feasibility Assessment / Due Diligence Review Provide up-front guidance on converting general idea into a feasible project Source technical expertise in line with the scope of the project.
 Verify technical reports and project conceptualization.
 Provide detailed screening against technical, financial social and risk criteria and provide statement of likely eligibility against AF requirements.
 Determination of execution modality and local capacity assessment of the national executing entity.
 Assist in identifying technical partners.
 Validate partner technical abilities.
 Obtain clearances from AF.
-US\$100,000 Development & Preparation Provide technical support, backstopping and troubleshooting to convert the idea into a technically feasible and operationally viable project.
+US\$ 100,000 Development & Preparation Provide technical support, backstopping and troubleshooting to convert the idea into a technically feasible and operationally viable project.
 Source technical expertise in line with the scope of the Project needs.
 Verify technical reports and project conceptualization.
 Verify technical soundness, quality of preparation, and match with AF expectations.
 Negotiate and obtain clearances by AF.
-Respond to information requests, arrange revisions etc. US\$140,000 Implementation Technical support in preparing TORs and verifying expertise for technical positions.
+Respond to information requests, arrange revisions etc. US\$ 130,000 Implementation Technical support in preparing TORs and verifying expertise for technical positions.
 Provide technical and operational guidance project teams.
 Verification of technical validity / match with AF expectations of inception report.
 Provide technical information as needed to facilitate implementation of the project activities.
 Provide advisory services as required.
 Provide technical support, participation as necessary during project activities.
 Provide troubleshooting support if needed.
-Provide troubleshooting support if needed.
+Provide support and oversight missions as necessary.
 Provide technical monitoring, progress monitoring, validation and quality assurance throughout.
 Allocate and monitor Annual Spending Limits based on agreed work plans.
 Receipt, allocation and reporting to the AFB of financial resources.
+US\$ 400,000

 Oversight and monitoring of AF funds.

 Return unspent funds to AF.

-US\$ 407,000 Evaluation and Reporting Provide technical support in preparing TOR and verify expertise for technical positions involving evaluation and reporting.
+Evaluation and Provide technical support in preparing TOR and verify expertise for US\$ 108,000

+Reporting technical positions involving evaluation and reporting.

 Participate in briefing / debriefing.

-Verify technical validity / match with AF expectations of all evaluation and other reports Undertake technical analysis, validate results, and compile lessons.
-Disseminate technical findings US\$ 103,000 Total US\$ 780,000 impact activity Responsible / Implementation Agent Name of Donor of agriculture to climate cl Budget Description Total (USD) X 1000 Otres is with a set the a second states of states Objective 1 resilient irrigation sys arned during the proje services of the state are st - - Output 1.1.1 : Strengthening capacities of Adaptation Fund Training on climate change and its impact on food security 15,904 decentralized GIS-Training 32.00 technical services of the state Training on monitoring of groundwater 32.00 Training on monitoring and management of soil fertility 32.00 Sub-Total 1.1 111.904 er stakeholders to unders stand and adopt modern irrigation 1 Output 1.2.
-Capacity building of stakeholders to techniques to climate Adaptation Fund Training on adaptation measures to climate change 58.8 understand and adopt agricultural practices and Training on farming techniques 50.0 innovative irrigation technologies to address climate Training on innovative irrigation techniques and network maintenance 60.0 change Training on the operation and management of a group 37.2 Training on the control of seed 37.2 Training on the conduct of the nurseries 37.2 Support-advice 40.0 Training of local craftsmen on the installation and repair of innovative irrigation systems and 73.92
+Verify technical validity / match with AF expectations of all evaluation and

+other reports

+Undertake technical analysis, validate results, and compile lessons.

+Disseminate technical findings

+Total US\$ 768,000